Lattay/maya_beach/log/main.md

 ## Day 3

-Boat is docking, but the detection of "free" anchor is broken.
-People are disembarking and chilling around.
+Boat is docking, on a free anchor.
+Boat spawn is limited.
+Started to refactor input into a central click.gd script to allow drag and drop mecanisms People are disembarking and chilling around.